Which of the following statements best describes the difference b... | Study Prep in Pearson+

-Which of the following statements best describes the difference between money market accounts and money market mutual funds regarding federal deposit insurance?
+Which of the following statements best describes the difference between markup and margin?

 A